lokidoki102/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 - There are no sellers or buyer named "Jessi Oliverson".
 - There is a seller named "John Felix".
-- There is a seller/buyer named "John Carl 1".
+- There is a person named "John Carl 1".
+- There is a buyer by the name of "James Cook".
-- For each `editSeller` command execution in this manual testing, execute the `find` command on the targeted buyer/seller to ensure that this person is displayed as the first person in the list.
+- For each `editSeller` command execution in this manual testing, execute the command `find Felix` to ensure that this person is displayed as the first person in the list.
-- For invalid person type test case, ensure that the first person in the list is a `Buyer`.

 1. **Successful edit**<br>

-   1. **Test case:** `editSeller 1 n/Jessi Oliverson`<br>
-      **Expected:** The name "John Felix" is edited to "Jessi Oliverson".
-      The updated details of the edited seller will also be shown.<br><br>

     1. **Test case:** `editSeller 1 p/87654321`<br>
        **Expected:** The phone number is edited to "87654321".
        The updated details of the edited seller will also be shown.<br><br>

 1. **Duplicate name**<br>